 Gerard Crewdson, born in New Zealand/Aoteoroa in 1954 is a dual New Zealand/Australian citizen.
 Over a nomadic career of collaboration, now spanning over 40 years, Gerard Crewdson has developed a highly personal experimental and interdisciplinary practice.
 After graduating from Sydney University College of the Arts in 1992, Gerard developed 3D printmaking and paper-making processes using plant-based and recycled materials to create sculptural work.
 A musician and performer, specialising in low brass (trombone and tuba), Gerard has been a member of Braille Collective, New Zealand; Splinter Orchestra, Sydney and Pyramid Club, New Zealand.
 Exploring non-hierarchical, open-ended, group composition and improvisation, he is currently creating bicycle mounted illuminated sculptures with Lucid Dream Bike, New Zealand.

 IMAGE | Gerard Crewdson, Wheel Spoke Prototypes, Pyramid Club Studio, Feb 2018, recycled bamboo slats, butter paper, rabbit skin glue and shellac.
-Photograph Dan Beban. | Courtesy the artist.
+Photograph Dan Beban | Annotated conceptual sketches for Serpent Songs/Windshadows, 2018 | Sequence of images from TERRIBILITA, Cinema of the Poor, 2018 | Courtesy the artist.